Were you a victim of false advertising?

 How do you go after false advertisers?

 There are different ways to do it.
 For example, say you were duped into buying a product based on a picture in its packaging that was misleading.
-The manufacturer should have known better and you can infer you knew exactly what they were doing by using the deceitful picture.
+The manufacturer should have known better and you can infer they knew exactly what they were doing by using the deceitful picture.
 Say that product only cost you $10.
 Now you can do what most people do and just chalk it up to a bad decision.
 Or you could simply go return the product and get your money back.

 But these common options mean that this company continues to profit from their fraudulent ways.
 It means others have been and will continue to be taken advantage of.
 It takes a little courage and effort, but you could effectuate change by seeking to hold the company accountable for their unjustified business practices.